apexu06/soundcloud-dl-v2/README.md

 # soundcloud-dl-v2
-A cli tool to download songs from SoundCloud and apply metadata to them.
+A cli tool written in rust to download songs from SoundCloud and apply metadata to them.
 Can be used by either entering the input prompt or using cli options or both, whatever you prefer.

 ## features
 - download any song from soundcloud (including those locked behind Go+) as mp3 files
-- choose download location
+- choose download location per download
-    - prints download location once finished
 - apply metadata to downloaded songs (customizable)
     - song title
     - artist name